 Oldest House: Nicolas Flamel’s House

-Built in 1407 by philanthropist Nicolas Flamel, this stone house has become the center of niche tourism, especially for those interested in alchemy, the occult, and Harry Potter.
+Built in 1407 by philanthropist Nicolas Flamel, this stone house has become the center of niche tourism, especially for alchemy, the occult, and Harry Potter.
 Originally an almshouse, Flamel never actually lived on the premises, but according to legend, this is where he practiced alchemy and turned metals into gold.

 Though Nicolas Flamel was really just a Christian philanthropist who came into money after the death of his wife, Perenelle Flamel, the bookseller and scribe has been posthumously honored in occult legend.